-Differences in Usability:
+Differences in functionality:

 AdviserGo has a more limited range of chart views.
-It does not include assets by tax type, liquid assets, liquid non-pension assets, or plan worth.
+It does not include 'assets by tax type', 'liquid assets', 'liquid non-pension assets', or 'plan worth'.
 It does, however, give you the ability to switch from a bar chart to an interactive pie chart.

-Adviser has a step up/step down feature which can be applied to income, contributions (to savings, pensions, and other investments), account withdrawal limits, growth rates, inflation rates, etc. This is not available in AdviserGo.
+Adviser has a step-up/step-down feature which can be applied to income, contributions (to savings, pensions, and other investments), account withdrawal limits, growth rates, inflation rates, etc. This is not available in AdviserGo.

 AdviserGo has the added functionality of guided "What if" plan creation, taking you through the most common what if scenarios, as well as giving you the ability to create your own scenarios.